dm-bit1/Time_Series_Forecasting/README.md

 Time_Series_Forecasting

 Background and Overview
-This project was motivated by my interest in the stock market and data science.
-The Mplfinance library was used a lot in this project to create custom visualizations of historical stock prices because it is designed for finacial assets.
+This project was motivated by my interest in the stock market and machine learning predictions.
+The Mplfinance library was used a lot in this project to create custom visualizations of historical stock prices, because it is designed for finacial assets.
 It provides better visuals for stock prices than Matplotlib.
 It generates stock charts similar to those used by popular websites, e.g. bigcharts.com, yahoofinance.com.
 Another thing I implemented is machine learning, because of the it's powerful ability to predict.
-The accuracy of each model was tested.
-I researched some simple and effective methods of applied machine learning and decided I wanted to use an LSTM in PyTorch.
-The Mplfinance library turns out some pretty high quality candlestick plots with customizability.
-As it relates to machine learning, the PyTorch library that has high-level models and it requires an understanding of how to train the models, test the models, use appropriate weights, use the right time steps in testing and training, normalization, optimizers, plotting the loss function, etc.
+As it relates to machine learning, the PyTorch library has high-level models and it requires an understanding of how to train the models, test the models, use appropriate weights, use the right time steps in testing and training, normalization, optimizers, plotting the loss function, etc. All of those tasks were done in this project.

 Machine Learning Methodology
 The predictions used a custom LSTM in PyTorch in Python.
 The code used 2000 epochs and the model got more accurate as the number of epochs increased when tested.
 The train and test split used was 80% and 20%, respectively.
 This means that 2023 included 250 trading days and 200 days were used to train the model and 50 days were used to test the model.
-Note, the model was trained with opening stock price data and it was tasked with predicting the closing prices.
-This test and actual values can be seen in a plot called NFLX stock in 2023 with blue and green lines.
+The test and actual values can be seen in a plot called NFLX stock in 2023 with blue and green lines.
 There is also a plot called Loss using RMSE that shows the loss after each 100 epochs which shows decline that resembles an exponential decay.
 This implies that the model trained a lot better with more epochs.
 There may be a diminishing return at some point as it relates to the number of epochs used.